defold/doc/docs/en/manuals/unity.md

 - Fine ordering via Z axis when using a default camera or depth when using a Camera component.
 - Coarse ordering via the render script using render predicates - to select what to draw by material tags.

 But you shouldn’t mimic Unity Sorting Layers with lots of tags, because in Defold, tags are a render-level mechanism.
-Overusing them can break batching and raise draw overhead, resulting in an unoptimized game.
+Overusing them can break batching and raise draw overhead.

 ---